-By Joanne Jeffries.
-Last Updated 20th April 2022.
+By Jo Anderson.
+Last Updated 10th November 2023.
 Welcome to our guide on making a personal protective equipment injury claim.
 This guide explains everything you should know about making personal protective equipment claims or PPE injury claims.
 We look at PPE injury statistics, and discuss the question ‘does PPE protect from injury, and could I make PPE claims if it fails?

 At Accident Claims UK, we have many years of experience in inadequate personal protective equipment claims, and we can help you to get the payout you deserve for your accident at work.
 You can reach us on 0800 073 8801.
 But before you do, read on to find out more about No Win No Fee PPE claims.

 Select a Section

 - What Is Personal Protective Equipment (PPE) And When Could I Claim?

 - Different Types Of Injuries Caused By Inadequate PPE

 - PPE Claims – How Much Compensation Could I Receive?

 - No Win No Fee PPE Claims

 - Useful Links Relating To PPE Claims

 Your employer has a duty of care to take any reasonable steps to ensure your safety while you are in the workplace.
 This is per the Health and Safety at Work etc. Act 1974 (HASAWA).
 Should your employer breach their duty of care towards you and you suffer injuries as a result, you could be eligible to make a personal injury claim for accident at work compensation.